7 First Kisses

 7 First Kisses is a South Korean promotional web series produced for Lotte Duty Free Shop.
 It aired online through Naver TV Cast and YouTube every Monday and Thursday at 10:00 (KST) from December 5, 2016, to January 5, 2017.

 Synopsis

-Min Soo-jin (Lee Cho-hee) is a Lotte Duty Free store employee who has never been in a relationship before.
-One day she meets the goddess of dating (Choi Ji-woo), who grants her a chance to pick — among seven men — the perfect partner for her first kiss.
+Min Soo-jin (Lee Cho-hee) is a Lotte Duty Free store employee who has never been in a romantic relationship before.
+One day, she meets the goddess of dating (Choi Ji-woo), who grants her a chance to pick — among seven men — the perfect partner for her first kiss.
 Her options are a religious tech billionaire (Lee Joon-gi), a serious yet romantic boss (Park Hae-jin), a sexy secret agent (Ji Chang-wook), an adorable younger male friend (Kai), an innocent chaebol heir (Ok Taec-yeon), a beloved K-pop idol (Lee Jong-suk), and finally, a free-spirited travel writer (Lee Min-ho).